alexcheng1982/docker-magento2/README.md

 ~~~

 For example, if you want to change the default currency, just update the variable `MAGENTO_DEFAULT_CURRENCY`, e.g. `MAGENTO_DEFAULT_CURRENCY=USD`.

+You can find all available options in the official [setup guide](http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-install.html#instgde-install-cli-magento).
+If you need more options, fork this repo and add them in `bin\install-magento`.

 Please see the following video for a quick demo.